-This Agreement is effective March 10, 2019.
-This Agreement shall continue in effect until the 30th day of June 2020.
+This Agreement is effective December 13, 2020.
+This Agreement shall continue in effect until the 30th day of June 2022.
 The parties, during the term of this Agreement, may mutually agree to consider other specific proposals.
-The City shall agree to start negotiations for the 2020-21 MOU no later than March 2020.
-The intent of the parties is to complete these negotiations as soon as possible.
+The intent of the parties is to start and complete negotiations for the 2022/23 MOU as soon as practical.